What is a cataract?

-Recently however a new procedure called ReLACS or Refractive Laser Assisted Cataract Surgery has become available.
-In this procedure a laser is used to assist in the removal of the cataract and to correct astigmatism at the time of surgery.
+Traditional cataract surgery does not require a laser.
+Recently, a new procedure called ReLACS (refractive laser assisted cataract surgery) has become available.
+In this procedure, a laser is used to assist in the removal of the cataract and to correct astigmatism at the time of surgery.

 Is cataract surgery successful?

 The success rate of cataract surgery is very high.
-Improved vision is achieved in the vast majority of patients if other vision-limiting problems are not present.
+Improved vision is achieved in the vast majority of patients.

-There are, however, cases in which even successful cataract surgery does not improve vision as much as we would like.
+There are certain cases in which even successful cataract surgery does not improve vision as much as we would like.
 This is usually due to other eye problems such as macular degeneration, glaucoma, or diabetic retinopathy.
 Even with these problems, cataract surgery may still be worthwhile.

-Your doctor will counsel you on your chances of improving vision with cataract surgery and what, if any vision limiting factors might be present on your exam.
+Your doctor will counsel you on your chances of improving vision with cataract surgery.

 Are there risks with cataract surgery?